 Consent is at once a simple and complex issue.
 If you are unsure about whether you have a person’s consent, it’s better to make sure you do rather than risk it.

-Kayleigh Alexandra is a content writer for Micro Startups — a site dedicated to spreading the word about startups and small businesses of all shapes and sizes.
+Kayleigh Alexandra is a part-time writer at WriterZone and content writer for Micro Startups — a site dedicated to spreading the word about startups and small businesses of all shapes and sizes.
 Visit the blog for the latest marketing insights from top experts and inspiring entrepreneurial stories.
 Follow us on Twitter @getmicrostarted.